HeatherSoron/ethankaminski.com/templates/includes/git-quickstart.md

 	I haven't yet described when to add a description vs. when to omit it.
 That's more appropriate for a non-quickstart guide.

 ### Spurious files
-Sometimes, when running `git add`, you'll see files that shouldn't be committed. `.DS_Store` on Mac, temporary files created by your IDE, build artifacts, etc..
+Sometimes, when running `git add`, you'll see files that shouldn't be committed.
+Temporary files created by your IDE, build artifacts, etc..

 Before finalizing the commit, check the list of files that are going to be included (you can use `git status`, among other methods).

-To deal with those spurious files, ask your resident Git expert to unstage the files, and then help you to add them to an ignore list.
+If you see files that you didn't intend to add, ask your resident Git expert to unstage the files, and then help you to add them to an ignore list.

 ## Pushing
 To send your code to the remote repository, use `git push $remoteName $branchName`.
 In the simplest form, this will be `git push origin master`.